-There are lots of other options that are truly wonderful (and not on this list), but these just happen to be our favorites.
-We tried to pick at least one location at or near each of the parks you will be visiting, though if you have the Park Hopper Option with your tickets, then you can “hop” to another park to eat dinner and see nighttime entertainment.
+There are lots of other options that are truly wonderful, but these just happen to be our favorites.
+We tried to pick at least one location at or near each of the parks you will be visiting, though if you have the Park Hopper option with your tickets, then you can “hop” to another park to eat dinner and see nighttime entertainment.
 You don’t need to worry about which day you will be going where (unless there is a reason you want to be at a certain park on a certain day).
 Your Small World Big Fun agent will look at where the crowds are expected to be and will do his or her best to steer you in the opposite direction.
-You can also download our handy list to take along with you.
+You can also download this handy list to take along with you.

 (ADR = Advanced Dining Reservations) (QS=Quick Service, reservations not needed)